marcoshdezcam/democracia/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Task Manager <a name="about-project"></a>
+# 📖 Democracia intends to inform every citizens about those who are in positions of responsability and with a history of govervent postitions. <a name="about-project"></a>

-> Tasky - Task Manager
+> Democracia - Assist citizens to make informed choices.

-**Tasky** is a simple task manager with Google Authentication and Redux to manage state changes.
-Making it simple and fast.
+**Democracia** open record about those who are and have occupied govervent positions.

 ## 🛠 Built With <a name="built-with"></a>